Optimal Number of Choices in Rating Contexts: Conclusion

 Settings in which humans must rate items or entities from a small discrete set of options are ubiquitous.
 We have singled out several important applications---rating attractiveness for dating websites, assigning grades to students, and reviewing academic papers.
 The number of available options can vary considerably, even within different instantiations of the same application.
 For instance, we saw that three popular sites for attractiveness rating use completely different systems: Hot or Not uses a 1--10 system, OkCupid uses 1--5 ``star'' system, and Tinder uses a binary 1--2 ``swipe'' system.

 Despite the problem's importance, we have not seen it studied theoretically previously.
 Our goal is to select $k$ to minimize the average (normalized) error between the compressed average score and the ground truth average.
 We studied two natural models for generating the scores.
 The first is a uniform model where the scores are selected independently and uniformly at random, and the second is a Gaussian model where they are selected according to a more structured procedure that gives preference for the options near the center.
 We provided a closed-form solution for continuous distributions with arbitrary cdf.
 This allows us to characterize the relative performance of choices of $k$ for a given distribution.
-We saw that, counterintuitively, using a smaller value of $k$ can actually produce lower error: for some distributions (even though we know that as $k$ approaches $n$ the error approaches 0): we presented specific distributions for which using $k = 2$ outperforms 3 and 10.
+We saw that, counterintuitively, using a smaller value of $k$ can actually produce lower error for some distributions (even though we know that as $k$ approaches $n$ the error approaches 0): we presented specific distributions for which using $k = 2$ outperforms 3 and 10.

-In our simulations, we observed that performance generally improves monotonically with $k$ as expected, and more so for the Gaussian model than uniform.
+We performed numerous simulations comparing the performance between different values of $k$ for different generative models and metrics.
+The main metric was the absolute number of times for which values of $k$ produced the minimal error.
+We also considered the average error over all simulated items.
+Not surprisingly, we observed that performance generally improves monotonically with $k$ as expected, and more so for the Gaussian model than uniform.
 However, we observe that small $k$ values can be optimal a non-negligible amount of the time, which is perhaps counterintuitive.
+In fact, using $k = 2$ outperformed $k = 3,4,5,$ and $10$ on 5.6\% of the trials in the uniform setting.
+Just comparing 2 vs. 3, $k = 2$ performed better around 37\% of the time.
 Using $k = 2$ outperformed 10 8.3\% of the time, and when we restricted $k = 10$ to only assign values between 3 and 7 inclusive, $k = 2$ actually produced lower error 93\% of the time!
 This could correspond to a setting where raters are ashamed to assign extreme scores (particularly extreme low scores).
+We compared two different natural compression rules---one based on the floor function and one based on rounding---and weighed the pros and cons of each.
 For smaller $k$ rounding leads to significantly lower error than flooring, with $k = 3$ the clear optimal choice, while for larger $k$ rounding leads to much larger error.

 A future avenue is to extend our analysis to better understand specific distributions for which different $k$ values are optimal, while our simulations are in aggregate over many distributions.
 Application domains will have distributions with different properties, and improved understanding will allow us to determine which $k$ is optimal for the types of distributions we expect to encounter.
 This improved understanding can be coupled with further data exploration.